Do you drive a car or other vehicle in Leeds?

 - Is idling illegal?

 According to Rule 123 of The Highway Code, you must not idle on a public road unnecessarily.
-Local authorities have the power to issue fixed penalties for idling.
-Motorists refusing to switch off their engine when asked by an authorised person to do so will be issued with penalties.
+Drivers who break this rule can be issued with fines.